What time is Doctor Who on TV?

 What does this mean for the Doctor Who Christmas special?

-Of course, the series having begun in early October will leave Doctor Who series 11 still on the air unusually close to Christmas, when the series is expected to continue its tradition of releasing a special festive adventure.
+Well, there won’t be one, because this year the Doctor Who team have elected to have a New Year’s Day special instead.

-By our calculations, the series 11 finale will air on Sunday 9th December, meaning that fans only have to wait just over two weeks before seeing the Doctor in all her Yuletide glory.
+By our calculations, the series 11 finale will air on Sunday 9th December, meaning that fans only have to wait just over three weeks before seeing the Doctor in all her 2019 glory.

 Doctor Who airs on BBC1 on Sundays